Capacity Maximization for FAS-assisted Multiple Access Channels: Introduction

-A large body of work in literature has considered single-user point-to-point systems and studied the performance of FAS in terms of outage probability \cite{wong2021fluid, Tlebaldiyeva-2022, tlebaldiyeva2023outage}, diversity gain \cite{psomas2023diversity, new2023fluid}, level crossing rate \cite{Mukherjee-2022}, secrecy rate \cite{tang2023fluid}, capacity \cite{ma2023mimo}, etc. Specifically, in \cite{wong2021fluid}, FAS was first studied and the effect of its size and resolution on the outage probability was examined.
-The analysis was subsequently extended to Nakagami fading channels in \cite{Tlebaldiyeva-2022} and Terahertz systems in \cite{tlebaldiyeva2023outage}.
-In \cite{psomas2023diversity}, three FAS architectures were considered, and a linear prediction scheme as well as space-time coded modulations were devised to enhance the diversity.
-Adopting the channel model in \cite{khammassi2023new}, which can more accurately characterize the spatial correlation among the antenna positions (referred to as ports), \cite{new2023fluid} studied both the outage probability and diversity gain of FAS.
-In \cite{Mukherjee-2022} and \cite{tang2023fluid}, the level crossing rate and secrecy rate of a FAS-aided system were respectively studied.
-Most recently, in \cite{ma2023mimo}, the capacity of a point-to-point, millimeter-wave (mmWave) system, in which both the transmitter and receiver sides are equipped with multi-antenna FAS, was investigated.\footnote{While the work in \cite{ma2023mimo} is under the name `movable antenna system', it is worth pointing out that FAS includes all forms of movable and non-movable flexible-position antenna systems.
-In other words, FAS represents any flexible-position antenna system irrespective of the implementation.}
+A large body of literature has studied the performance of FAS in point-to-point systems in terms of outage probability \cite{9131873,wong2021fluid, Tlebaldiyeva-2022, ghadi2023copula}, diversity gain \cite{psomas2023diversity, new2023fluid}, data rate \cite{new2023lett}, secrecy rate \cite{tang2023fluid, xu2024coding}, and etc. Specifically, FAS was first proposed by Wong {\em et al.}~in \cite{9131873,wong2021fluid}, and the effect of its size and resolution on the probability was examined.
+The analysis was subsequently extended to Nakagami fading channels by \cite{Tlebaldiyeva-2022}.
+By exploiting copula theory, \cite{ghadi2023copula} derived a closed-form expression of the outage probability under arbitrary correlated fading for a FAS-assisted point-to-point channel.
+More recently in \cite{psomas2023diversity}, three FAS architectures were considered, and a linear prediction scheme as well as space-time coded modulations were devised to enhance diversity.
+Adopting the channel model in \cite{khammassi2023new}, which can more accurately characterize the spatial correlation among the FAS ports, \cite{new2023fluid} studied both the outage probability and diversity gain of FAS.
+In \cite{new2023lett} and \cite{tang2023fluid}, the rate and secrecy rate of FAS-aided systems were respectively studied.
+Then it was shown by \cite{xu2024coding} that, using the coding-enhanced jamming strategy proposed by \cite{xu2022new}, the secrecy rate of the FAS-aided system in \cite{tang2023fluid} can be further increased.